Daegu subway fire: Errors compounding the disaster

 Transcripts show Choi Sang-yeol made three announcements advising passengers in train 1080 to remain seated while he attempted to reach superiors.
 Finally, he was advised "Quickly, run somewhere else.
 Go up... kill the engine and go."
 Choi then opened the doors and fled, but in doing so he removed the master key, which led to a shutdown of the onboard batteries that powered the train doors and effectively sealed passengers inside.
-Later investigation showed that 79 passengers remained trapped inside train 1080 and died there.
+Later investigation showed that all 79 passengers remained trapped inside train 1080 and died there.

 Inadequate emergency equipment also worsened the disaster.
-Daegu subway trains were not equipped with fire extinguishers, and the stations lacked sprinklers and emergency lighting.
+Daegu subway trains at the time were not equipped with fire extinguishers, and the stations lacked sprinklers and emergency lighting.
 Many victims became disoriented in the dark, smoke-filled underground station and died of asphyxiation looking for exits.
 Emergency ventilation systems also proved inadequate.
 Over 1,300 fire and emergency personnel responded and the fire itself was extinguished around 1:38 p.m.; however, the toxicity of the smoke prevented them from entering the station for another three and a half hours.

 Victims

 The intensity of the fire made it difficult to accurately assess the number of victims.
 Most were burned beyond recognition, many to the bone, and required DNA analysis to identify.
-A total of 192 people were confirmed to have perished.
+A total of 192 people were confirmed to have died.
 Of the bodies found, 185 were identifiable; six could not initially be identified, of which three were discovered using DNA; and one person's possessions were identified but their remains could not be located.

 As the incident occurred late in the morning rush hour, most of the victims were students or young women who worked in the downtown district's department stores, which opened at 10:30 a.m.
 Many were able to contact loved ones on their mobile phones, and mobile phone operators released call connection and attempt records to help authorities determine who was in the station.